port-labs/port-docs/docs/port-overview.md

 #### Software maturity

-Port checklist you define and track standards, scorecards and KPIs for quality, production readiness, productivity, and more.
+Port scorecards let you define and track standards and KPIs for quality, production readiness, productivity, and more.
 Drive visibility and a culture of software quality.

 [Software Maturity Live Demo](https://demo.getport.io/serviceEntity?identifier=authentication&activeTab=8) 🎬